-5.1 This test method is used to produce transverse tensile property data for material specifications, research and development, quality assurance, and structural design and analysis.
-Factors which influence the transverse tensile response and should, therefore, be reported are: material, methods of material preparation, specimen preparation, specimen conditioning, environment of testing, specimen alignment and gripping, speed of testing, void content, and fiber volume fraction.
-Properties, in the test direction, which may be obtained from this test method include:

-5.1.1 Transverse Tensile Strength, σ{22}^{ut} ,
+- 5.1 This test method is designed to produce transverse compressive property data for material specifications, research and development, quality assurance, and structural design and analysis.
+Factors that influence the transverse compressive response and should therefore be reported are: material, method of material preparation, specimen preparation, specimen conditioning, environment of testing, specimen alignment and gripping, speed of testing, void content, and fiber volume fraction.
+Properties in the test direction that may be obtained from this test method are: - 5.1.1 Transverse compressive strength, $\sigma{22}^{\ \ uc}$, - 5.1.2 Transverse compressive strain at failure, ε{22}^{uc} , - 5.1.3 Transverse compressive modulus of elasticity, E{22} , nd - 5.1.4 Poisson's ratio, γ{21} .

-5.1.2 Transverse Tensile Strain at Failure, ε{22}^{ut}

-5.1.3 Transverse Tensile Modulus of Elasticity, E{22} , and

-5.1.4 Poisson's Ratio, v{21} .